tchangkiat/aws-eos-tool/README.md

 ## Using The Data

-- The "Update Health" column in the spreadsheet helps to prioritize the updates.
+- The "Update Health" column in the spreadsheet helps customers to prioritize the updates.

-  - `Green`: No action required.
+  - `Green`: More than 4 months to plan and update.
   - `Yellow`: 4 months or less to plan and update.
   - `Red`: The version is out of support.
+  - `Unknown`: EOS date is not available.

-- You should update the resources in "Red" health as soon as possible to avoid unplanned disruptions.
-The disruptions are caused by the auto-update that occurs anytime after the EOS dates.
+- You should update the resources in `Red` health as soon as possible to avoid unplanned disruptions (caused by auto-update after EOS dates) and enjoy improved security posture, stability, and new features.
+Subsequently, you can plan ahead and update the resources in `Yellow` health.

 ## Updating The Tool